SafeAssign Originality Reports

-A SafeAssign originality report is divided into three areas:
+A SafeAssign Originality Report is divided into three areas:

 If you need more room for viewing the paper's text, you can collapse the right panel with the right-pointing arrow.
 The highlighting colors remain in the collapsed view.

 Report information appears in the right panel of the report.
 When you reduce the width of the viewing area, this information appears at the top.
-You can view data about the paper, such as the author, percent of matching text, word count, and when it was submitted.
-If students have included multiple attachments, they appear with the report information.
+You can view data about the paper, such as the percent of matching text, word count, and when it was submitted.
+If you included multiple attachments, they appear with the report information.
 You also have an option for viewing a printable version.
 This printable version is the most effective view of the report for users who rely on assistive technology to access Blackboard Learn.
-At the top of the page, click Print to view the printable version.
+At the top of the page, select Print to view the printable version.
 Download the PDF to email to others.

 The submitted paper appears in the left panel of the report.
 All matching blocks of text are identified.
-Each source has a color specific to the source—up to 30 unique colors for 30 different sources.
+Each source has a color specific to the source-up to 30 unique colors for 30 different sources.
 Text matching a source is highlighted in the source color and identified with a number.
-In the right panel, you can click Show/Hide All Highlighting to turn source highlighting off and on for all sources at one time.
+In the right panel, you can select Show/Hide All Highlighting to turn source highlighting off and on for all sources at one time.
 You can turn the highlighting off and on for only one citation.
-Click Remove or Show Highlighting next to a citation.
+Select Remove or Show Highlighting next to a citation.

-Click a matching block of text to display information about the original source and the probability that the block or sentence was copied from the source.
+Select a matching block of text to display information about the original source and the probability that the block or sentence was copied from the source.